 Homemade Doritos?
 Oh yes!
 Any homemade versions with low or no sugar and less oil are always a fabulous idea and Shaheens green chilli Doritos are just the thing when you are feeling peckish.
 Check out her easy recipe on her blog Allotment2kitchen

 And another great recipe by Shaheen of Allotment2kitchen – this time, it’s jacket potatoes but she has used sweet potatoes in her vegan version called Super loaded sweet potato jackets

-I am very excited about the next recipe and not just because it has koftas but because it has been blogged a very dear friend Nisa.
+I am very excited about the next recipe and not just because it has koftas but because it has been blogged a very dear friend Nisa on her blog Flavour Diary.
 We were neighbours and I dearly miss all the time we spent together over cups of chai discussing food!